 Cons of Homeownership in Texas and Florida

-Living in Texas and Florida isn’t all sunshine and rainbows.
+Living in Texas or Florida isn’t all sunshine and beaches.
 There are a few cons to consider as well.

 First, all the sunshine can be accompanied by extreme heat and high humidity.
 Florida is the hottest state in the country based on average year-round temperatures, with summer temps reaching average highs of 92 degrees.
 Texas is the fourth hottest state in the US with average highs of up to 101 during the month of August.
 Pay special attention to air conditioning systems when house hunting, and keep your A/C unit well maintained.

 Another weather-related consideration for Texas and Florida homeowners is hurricane season.
 Hurricanes can cause substantial damage to property because of high winds, heavy rains, and flooding.
 Homebuyers looking in hurricane zones should look for signs of water damage from previous hurricanes.
-Flood insurance can be added to your standard homeowner’s insurance policy for added protection.
-There’s also the option to purchase an inland area home where there is less hurricane risk.
+Flood insurance can be added to your standard homeowner’s insurance policy for added protection, and may be required for some properties.
+There’s also the option to purchase an inland area home where there is less hurricane risk, but always check to see whether a home is in a flood zone.

 One last potential con of buying a home in Texas or Florida is the high level of buyer competition.
-With so many people moving to both states, real estate markets are hot.
+With so many people moving to both states, the real estate markets in Texas and Florida are hot.
 Many listings are getting multiple offers, and many homes are selling for more than the asking price.
-In fact, as of May 2021, Texas homes are selling for an average of 2.1% above the asking price.
+In fact, as of May 2021, Texas homes are selling for an average of 2.1% above the asking price and that trend has continued in metros like Dallas-Fort Worth and Austin.

 Do You Want in on These Hot Markets?